Joe Riley (footballer, born 1996): Bradford City

 On 25 May 2018, Riley signed a two-year contract with Bradford City.
 On 26 May 2020 it was announced that he was one of 10 players who would leave Bradford City when their contract expired on 30 June 2020.

 Carlisle United

 On 5 August 2020, Riley joined League Two side Carlisle United on a one-year deal with an option of an additional year.

 Walsall

 On 13 June 2022, Riley joined Walsall on a two-year contract, active from 1 July upon the expiration of his contract with Carlisle.

+Following the conclusion of the 2023–24 season, Riley was announced to be leaving the club upon the expiration of his contract.

+AFC Fylde

+On 5 June 2024, Riley agreed to join National League side AFC Fylde on a one-year deal with the option for a further season.

+Tamworth

+On 29 June 2025, Riley returned to the National League following AFC Fylde's relegation, joining Tamworth.